python/cpython/Doc/extending/extending.rst

 .. note::

-   Removing entries from ``sys.modules`` or importing compiled modules into multiple interpreters within a process (or following a :cfunc:`fork` without an intervening :cfunc:`exec`) can create problems for some extension modules.
+   Removing entries from ``sys.modules`` or importing compiled modules into multiple interpreters within a process (or following a :c:func:`fork` without an intervening :c:func:`exec`) can create problems for some extension modules.
    Extension module authors should exercise caution when initializing internal data structures.
-Note also that the :func:`reload` function can be used with extension modules, and will call the module initialization function (:cfunc:`initspam` in the example), but will not load the module again if it was loaded from a dynamically loadable object file (:file:`.so` on Unix, :file:`.dll` on Windows).
+Note also that the :func:`reload` function can be used with extension modules, and will call the module initialization function (:c:func:`initspam` in the example), but will not load the module again if it was loaded from a dynamically loadable object file (:file:`.so` on Unix, :file:`.dll` on Windows).